 Compiling Your Dossier

 No matter which route you choose, it will be required in one form or another to have a dossier prepared with documents about yourself.
 The agency will tell you what you need, often including a scan of your ID, a French guarantor, and your last three pay slips, or fiches de payes.
-If you’re working directly with the owner, they may ask for different requirements.
+If you work directly with the owner, they may ask for different requirements.
 The owner I rented from asked for my financial resources and a guarantor, or garant.

 Now, finding a guarantor in France is tough if you have no family or close friends to ask to help you out.
 I ended up using a paid service called GarantMe.fr to serve as my guarantor.
 Working with this company was quite a breeze.
+The service cost me around 300€ for a year’s worth of what was effectively insurance in case I didn’t pay my rent.
+Factor this into your budget.

 It also helped strengthen my dossier as GarantMe provided a certification letter with some key facts about myself including my monthly revenue (it was in dollars, but they converted it into euros).
 I think this document made me appear very official and serious as a renter.
 The document also stated that I was pre-certified for them to serve as my guarantor, which reassured owners.